Hemi Ahio

-John Kevin Alipate Ahio (born 20 July 1990), known professionally as Hemi Ahio, is a New Zealand born Tongan professional boxer.
+John Kevin Alipate Ahio (born 20 July 1990), known professionally as Hemi Ahio, is a New Zealand-born Tongan professional boxer.

-He is the current WBC Middle East Heavyweight title.
-Ahio has peaked in the WBC with him reaching 25th in the Bridgerweight division in May 2021, and 35th in the Heavyweight division in January 2022.

-He is the a two time New Zealand national Heavyweight champions, being the first person to hold two New Zealand heavyweight titles from two commissioning bodies including NZNBF and PBCNZ.
-He is the first IBO Oceania-Oriental Heavyweight champion.
+Ahio is the current WBC Middle East heavyweight title holder.
+He is a two-time New Zealand national heavyweight champion, being the first person to hold two New Zealand heavyweight titles from two commissioning bodies including NZNBF and PBCNZ.
+He was the first IBO Oceania-Oriental heavyweight champion.

 Early life and inspirations

 Ahio was born and raised in Auckland, New Zealand by Tongan parents.
 He was introduced to boxing in 2012 by his uncle, after Ahio was attacked and stabbed by a group of men while waiting for a bus.
 Due to his height and ferocity he has been compared to a young Mike Tyson, sometimes earning him the nickname the 'Tongan Tyson'.
 He was inspired by New Zealand Samoan Heavyweight David Tua, and Tongan Legend Kitone Lave.